Duo Two-Factor Authentication

 |Call Me||Authenticate via phone call back.
 Click the Call Me button on the Duo Prompt and Duo will call your phone.
 Answer the call and listen to the instructions to authenticate.
 The Duo Prompt's status bar also tells you how to approve the request over the phone.|

 |Hardware Token||To authenticate using a hardware token, click the Enter a Passcode button.
 Press the button on your hardware token to generate a new passcode, type it into the space provided, and click Log In (or type the generated passcode in the "second password" field).
 Tokens can get "out of sync" if the button is pressed too many times in a row and the generated passcodes are not used for login.
 Contact the IT Help Desk if your token stops working.
 Tokens can be purchased for $13 at the ID Center in the K-State Student Union (Manhattan), Polytechnic ID Center (Salina), and IT Support (Olathe).|

 Click your device platform to learn more:

-On the Choose an authentication method screen there is a Remember me for 10 days option.
-If you check this box when authenticating, you won't need to perform Duo second-factor authentication again for 10 days.
+You can bypass Duo two-factor authentication for 10 days when you enable the Remember me for 10 days option.
+If you check this box when authenticating, you won't need to perform Duo two-factor authentication again for 10 days.
+This feature is browser and computer specific.
 If you change browsers or computers, you will need to authenticate again.